 Under the arbitration law, any person with the capacity to contract may serve as an arbitrator, independent of other criteria (eg, nationality).
-If the parties agree to arbitrate under the purview of the Bucharest Court of Arbitration, they must check the specific requirements set out in the regulations of this arbitral institution.
+If the parties agree to arbitrate under the purview of The Court of International Commercial Arbitration attached to the Chamber of Commerce and Industry of Romania, they must check the specific requirements set out in the regulations of this arbitral institution.

 What can be stipulated about the tribunal in the agreement?

 The parties may include in their agreement stipulations as to the composition of the arbitral tribunal, the procedure for appointing the arbitrators and the termination of the arbitrators’ mandate.

 Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?

 The parties are free to agree whether disputes should be submitted to a sole arbitrator or an arbitral tribunal; however, an arbitral tribunal must comprise an odd number of arbitrators.
 If the parties fail to agree, there will be three arbitrators: each party can appoint one arbitrator, and those two arbitrators shall appoint a presiding arbitrator.
 Where there are multiple claimants or respondents and the dispute is referred to three arbitrators, the claimants jointly and the respondents jointly shall each appoint one arbitrator.
 An arbitration agreement shall be null and void if it allows a party to appoint more than one arbitrator.